-Document Retention 101: Here’s How to Know What to Purge and When
+Document Retention 101: How and When to Purge Files

 Developing a practical document retention and destruction schedule is an important part of an organization’s overall document management strategy.
 More often than not, over the course of any business and during the progression of lifecycle document management, you will find yourself holding onto documents that have outlived their usefulness.

 It can be a nagging professional responsibility and a potential risk management/compliance issue – so how can you determine what should stay and what should go?
 The “paperless office” strategy is difficult to achieve, because while “going paperless” certainly has its logical benefits, the mentality of letting go can often be intimidating and overwhelming.
 Luckily, there are plenty of resources as your fingertips to help you figure it out when and how to purge files.

 Below are some document retention guidelines to help you create a record retention schedule.
 Please note that each state and industry have different record retention requirements.
 These are guidelines only and are not intended to represent legal advice.
-Please consult with your attorney or industry compliance experts before destroying paperwork.
+Please consult with your attorney or industry compliance experts before you purge files destroy paperwork.

 - General correspondence: 2 years